Persecution of Believers, 1978 (49.14-2)

 “This is a registered congregation, but from the very beginning of its existence a group appeared which essentially supported the position taken by the ‘schismatics’.
 They mask their true feelings in various ways, but their actions speak for themselves.

-“The leaders of the congregation (Pauls, the head of the church council, preacher Pankrats and others) summon members’ meetings and arrange prayer-meetings for minors without the necessary permission of the executive committee of the town soviet.
+“The leaders of the congregation (Pauls, the head of the church council, preacher Pankrats and others) summon members’ meetings and arrange prayer-meetings for minors without the necessary permission of the town soviet executive committee.
 A group of CECBC supporters, headed by Yantsen, who have infiltrated the ranks of the congregation, work among the believers to support illegal, anti-social activities.
 In particular, they organized the collection of believers’ signatures on a ‘protest’ against the alleged violation of the civil rights of the Rostov Baptists.”

 Shirokoborodov writes: